 i.e. comes from the latin id est. it means that is or in other words.

-check out these examples of correct and incorrect ways to use new and news. click CC for subtitles in english or spanish.
+the english practice extra video for this post has several examples of correct and incorrect ways to use new and news. click CC for subtitles in english or spanish.

 do u have any questions or comments about this post or the video? share them under leave a reply